 These tools depend on the recipient’s email host checking your DNS records.
 This check is generally done automatically by the server before the mail arrives in the recipients mailbox.
 Not all email servers perform these kind of checks, so it is still possible for your email to be spoofed.
 However, more security-conscious recipients will still appreciate the chance to verify your emails as genuine.

 DKIM, or DomainKeys Identified Mail, allows you to attach a signature to your email showing the email is authorized.
 The recipient can then automatically check this signature against a public key you have shared through the DNS records of the domain name used in the email address.
 This signature also verifies that the email, including any attachments, has not been changed before being received by the recipient.

 Email sent via Gandi’s mail servers support DKIM signatures.
-For email addresses where the domain and email are hosted by Gandi, you can activate DKIM in your account by following these steps:
+For email addresses where the domain and email are hosted by Gandi and the domain uses Gandi LiveDNS, you can activate DKIM in your account by following these steps:

 After logging in, click “Domain in the left navigation menu.

 Click on the domain name attached to the email you want to manage.

 Switch the toggle next to “DKIM Signature.”

 If your domain and email are hosted by Gandi, but you do not use Gandi LiveDNS (usually if you use a nameserver that is not provided by Gandi) then you can still activate this option manually by adding the following records to your domain.